IgniteUI/igniteui-angular/README.md

 ## Demo Apps & Documentation
 The [Warehouse Picklist App](https://github.com/IgniteUI/warehouse-js-blocks) demonstrates using several Ignite UI for Angular widgets together to build a modern, mobile app.

+The [Crypto Portfolio App](https://igniteui.github.io/crypto-portfolio-app/#/home) is a delicate web and mobile app, developed with Ignite UI for Angular most solid components and styled with one of a kind theming engine.

 To get started with the Data Grid, use the steps in the [grid walk-through](https://www.infragistics.com/angular-samples/components/grid.html).